joestringer/RouteFlow/nox/doc/manual/source/nox_overview.rst

 * Developers can add their own control software and, unlike standard \*nix based router environments, NOX provides an interface for managing off the shelf hardware switches at line speeds.

-* NOX provides a **central programming model for an entire network** -- one program can control the forwarding decisions on all switches on the network.
+* NOX provides a **linear programming model for an entire network** -- one program can control the forwarding decisions on all switches on the network.
 This makes program development much easier than in the standard distributed fashion.

 How?
 ------